sudeeprp/rapa-home/code-craft.md

 - Productivity of writing vs reading code
 - Break for Single Responsibility - isolate changes
 - Name your files and functions to reflect purpose, rather than their contents
+- Try the assignment
+- Tool myths: Using static analysis for _your_ goals
 - Add functionality by adding code, rather than changing the legacy

 ### Review modularity